 14. Include a Professional-looking Header

-- Ensure that your header is clear, concise, and visually appealing.
+- Ensure your header is clear, concise, and visually distinct so recruiters can quickly identify your details.

 15. Use a Professional Email Address

-- Avoid using a quirky or unprofessional email handle since it can give potential employers a negative impression.
+- Avoid quirky or informal email handles, as they can create a negative first impression.

 16. Resume Margins Should Ideally Be About One Inch On All Sides